heloise-viegas/kubernetes-monitoring/Prometheus.md

 This was my second attempt at learning Prometheus and has been far more successful than the first thanks to this [Tutorial](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/) by Bibin Wilson at [Devopscube.](https://devopscube.com/)
 You could also use this tutorial as an example for RBAC, Config Maps and Deployments.

 **P.S.** Please refer to the tutorial link for complete steps.
 This document is just addon notes from my perspective.

 # Prometheus
 Prometheus scrapes metrics from all Kubernetes resources.
 This is helpful to setup resource limits in pods and also to create various alerts.
 ### How does it work?

+As many of you may know this [Video](https://youtu.be/h4Sl21AKiDg?si=aW4Sh00qy7r-8cdC) by [Tech World With Nana](https://www.techworld-with-nana.com/) beautifully explains how Prometheus works.
+It is a must watch to understand and setup Prometheus.

 ## Resources
 The Kubernetes resources that were created to setup Prometheus are as follows: